 “I’m proud of my life and I love my family and maybe, perhaps, that family just got bigger.”

 Meanwhile, Ellie’s birth mother has suffered with her mental health, and the “guilt for not being strong enough to cope”.
-She admits that she “thinks about Ellie every day”.
+She admitted that she “thinks about Ellie every day”.
 Her identity has been protected as Ellie fears she’ll be judged.
 However, Ellie and her birth mum have stayed in contact, and her adoptive family are supportive.

 Birth father ‘wanted to make contact’